-A market research agency can design, carry out and analyse bespoke market research on your behalf.
-Using a professional market research company can ensure that you get the right information so that the strategic decisions you make are based on reliable market intelligence.
+A market research agency can design, carry out and analyse bespoke market research on your business' behalf.
+Using a professional market research company can ensure that you get the information you need, so that you can make strategic decisions based on reliable evidence.

 Market research agencies will make sure you're complying with current data protection legislation.
-They will also make sure the feedback you get and the conclusions drawn are fully objective - difficult to achieve when it's you researching your own idea, product or business.
+They will also make sure the feedback you get, and the conclusions drawn are fully objective - difficult to achieve when a business owner researches their own ideas, products or business.

 Market research companies won't generally take on projects with budgets of less than £1,000.
-However, there are market research services available to firms with smaller budgets, including online surveys and omnibus surveys that allow you to ask a few questions of your own along with others.
+However, there are services available to firms with smaller budgets, including online surveys and omnibus surveys that allow you to include a few questions of your own in a larger survey.

-If you have less to spend but need professional help, you may want to consider using a freelance market researcher to ensure objectivity.
-A freelance consultant can conduct surveys and questionnaires and also do qualitative research using face-to-face focus groups.
+If you have less to spend, but need professional help, you may want to consider using a freelance market researcher.
+A freelance consultant can conduct objective surveys and questionnaires and also do qualitative research using face-to-face focus groups.

 Finding a market research agency

 Your trade association and business contacts may be able to suggest market research groups with knowledge of your industry and experience working with small firms.
-Organisations such as the Market Research Society and the Chartered Institute of Marketing can provide information on members, and you can also search local and online directories.
-Two other useful organisations are the Business Intelligence Group (BIG) and the Independent Consultants Group (ICG).
+Organisations such as the Market Research Society and the Chartered Institute of Marketing can provide information on members, and you can also look in local and online directories.

 Some market research agencies are heavily focused on a particular type of research (such as online surveys, qualitative research or quantitative research) or a particular industry.
 Others specialise in areas such as brand research or offer marketing research as part of a broader marketing consultancy service.